Last Updated on

 Lifetime value is the total amount a customer typically pays you over their lifetime as a customer.

-So if people typically come back and buy from you multiple times, they’ll have a higher LTV, and you can afford to spend more – possibly more than your AOV – to acquire them.
+If people typically come back and buy from you multiple times, they’ll have a higher LTV, and you can afford to spend more to acquire them.

-For example, if your AOV is $50, and customers only ever buy once, your CAC has to be significantly below $50 to be profitable.
+For example, if your AOV is $50, and customers only ever buy once, your CAC has to be well below $50 for you to make a profit.

-But if your AOV is $50, and customers typically come back and buy from you a total of 5-7 times, you can afford to lose money on the initial sale, because you know these customers will likely buy from you multiple times.
+But if your AOV is $50, and customers typically come back and buy from you 5-7 times, you can afford to lose money on the initial sale, because you know the overall value you get from these customers will make up for the money spent to acquire them.

 In fact, it’s not uncommon for businesses to lose money on each new customer.
-One report finds that merchants on average lose $29 for every new customer acquired.
+This report finds that merchants on average lose $29 for every new customer acquired.

-Now we know what customer acquisition cost is, and how to judge it in context with other metrics, let’s look at some ways to reduce CAC for your eCommerce business.
+Now we know what customer acquisition cost is, and how to judge it in relation to other metrics, let’s look at how to reduce CAC for your eCommerce business.

-Conversion rate is a key driver of whether or not your CAC is sustainable.
+Conversion rate is a key factor in whether or not your CAC is sustainable.

 Think about it.